Police: 4 teens accused of stealing e-bikes from food deliverymen

 HARLEM, Manhattan (WABC) --Police in Manhattan are looking for four teenage boys and one girl, who are accused of stealing electronic bicycles from food deliverymen.

-Police say the group has attacked at least eight deliverymen since September 14th - punching or kicking them, then stealing their hikes.
+Police say the group has attacked at least eight deliverymen since September 14th - punching or kicking them, then stealing their bikes.

 The suspects have been targeting deliverymen In Harlem, the Upper West Side and the Upper East Side.